ritaturk/xenko-docs/manual/getting-started/edit-assets.md

 # Edit assets

-After you add an asset to your game project, you may need to make some changes to the asset in order to make it suitable to your game environment.
+After you add an asset to your game project, you may need to make some changes to the asset in order to make it suitable your your game environment.

 This page will show you how to edit your game assets.
 As an example, you’ll change the color of a Sphere [Procedural Model](xref:procedural-model).

-In the Game Studio, the **Property grid** section includes the required options to edit your assets.

 **To change the color of the Sphere Procedural Model:**